The Bazaar Voice

 That’s why companies like Parachute have implemented UGC in all aspects of their marketing, including emails and retargeting ads.

-Lifestyle-driven content creates better browsing experiences
+Social content creates better browsing experiences

 To provide consumers with this authentic shopping experience, brands need to create a retail experience that invites shoppers to browse.
 They need to inspire consumers to stop scrolling and take a second look.
-And to do this, the online shopping experience needs to be just as visual and discoverable for people online as it is in brick-and-mortar stores.